paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-041-consumer-credit-protection.md

 (4) **Charge card applications and solicitations**

-  (A) *In general* — Any application or solicitation to open a charge card account shall disclose clearly and conspicuously the following information in the form required by [section 1632(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section1632/c&num=0&edition=prelim), subject to subsection (e) of this section:
+  (A) *In general* — Any application or solicitation to open a charge card account shall disclose clearly and conspicuously the following information in the form required by [section 1632(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section1632/c&num=0&edition=prelim), subject to subsection (e):

     (i) Any annual fee, other periodic fee, or membership fee imposed for the issuance or availability of the charge card, including any account maintenance fee or other charge imposed based on activity or inactivity for the account during the billing cycle.